CapitaLand contributes S$40,000 to CapitaLand Zhongxiang Hope School in Wuhan

 CapitaLand staff across Asia joins volunteer expedition to improve the learning environment for 282 students

 Singapore, 24 October 2018 – CapitaLand, through its philanthropic arm, CapitaLand Hope Foundation (CHF), has contributed about S$40,000 (RMB200,000) during its 26th International Volunteer Expedition (IVE) to CapitaLand Zhongxiang Hope School.
-The school is located in Zhongxiang City, Wuhan, one of CapitaLand’s core cities for growth in China.
+The school is located in Zhongxiang City, Hubei, one of CapitaLand’s core cities for growth in China.

 Held from 19-23 October, 44 CapitaLand staff volunteers from Singapore, China, Vietnam and Philippines took part in the IVE to improve the learning environment for 282 students.
 CapitaLand is a strong advocate of volunteerism and the strong commitment of CapitaLand’s staff volunteers embodies CapitaLand’s mission to care for and contribute to the economic, environmental and social development of our shared communities.

 Mr Tan Seng Chai, Group Chief People Officer of CapitaLand Group and Executive Director for CapitaLand Hope Foundation, who joined the expedition, said: “Guided by CapitaLand’s credo ‘Building People.
 Building Communities.’, we leverage our real estate expertise and engage our staff globally to make sustainable contributions to the communities we operate in.
 Through our philanthropic arm, CapitaLand Hope Foundation, we seek to help underprivileged children reach their fullest potential to make a difference for themselves and for the community.
 Since 2007, CapitaLand has rallied more than 30,000 members of the public and staff to volunteer over 100,000 hours collectively in numerous philanthropic activities across China.”